-You Have Dry Skin
+1. You Have Dry Skin

-Been washing your hands more than usual or spending time in the cold, windy weather without gloves?
+Been washing your hands more than usual or spending time in cold, windy weather without gloves?
 Both can dry out the skin on your hands and leave your palms feeling itchy and tight, Dr. Hsu says.

 And tuck your hands into gloves or mittens when you're out in the cold.
 Exposure to dry winter air can make hands desert-like.

-You Have Hand Eczema
+2. You Have Hand Eczema

-It's easy to mistake the problem for a simple case of dry skin, but there are differences.
-"Eczema on the hand can present itself not only as itchiness, but as redness, crusting and inflammation," Dr. Hsu says.
+It's easy to mistake the problem for a simple case of dry skin, but there are differences: "Eczema on your hands can present itself not only as itchiness, but as redness, crusting and inflammation," Dr. Hsu says.
 You might also notice a burning sensation or blisters.

-You're Allergic to Something
+3. You're Allergic to Something

 If your hands don't seem to agree with a new soap, detergent, lotion or even a piece of jewelry, your itch could be caused by contact dermatitis.

-You Have Psoriasis
+4. You Have Psoriasis

 The condition, which is sometimes confused for eczema, is an autoimmune disorder that speeds up the growth of skin cells, resulting in raised, scaly skin growths or bumps.
 The patches and itching can flare for weeks or months at a time, clear up and come back again, often in response to environmental triggers, per the Mayo Clinic.

 Keep in mind, though, that chronic skin conditions like psoriasis are best managed under the guidance of a dermatologist.
 Depending on your symptoms, you might opt for additional treatment including oral medications or phototherapy.

-You Started a New Medication
+5. You Started a New Medication

 Itchy skin on your palms or elsewhere can sometimes be the result of taking a new drug.
 Common culprits include heart medications like heparin, calcium channel blockers, ACE inhibitors and beta blockers, as well as antibiotics like penicillin, per a September 2019 Medicines study.

-Fix it: Let your doctor know if you think your medication is making you itchy.
+Let your doctor know if you think your medication is making you itchy.
 It may be possible to adjust your dose or switch to another drug.

-You Have Carpal Tunnel Syndrome
+6. You Have Carpal Tunnel Syndrome

-Early signs of carpal tunnel syndrome — where nerves in the palm become pinched or compressed — can sometimes include an itching or tingling sensation in the hands, wrists or forearms, per the Cleveland Clinic.
+Early signs of carpal tunnel syndrome — where a nerve that runs from your forearm into the palm of your hand becomes pinched or compressed — can sometimes include an urge to itch your hands, or a tingling sensation in the hands, wrists or forearms, per the Cleveland Clinic.

-Fix it: Taking breaks from typing or other activities that make your hands or wrists uncomfortable and applying ice packs can be helpful for early carpal tunnel syndrome and even make the problem go away, according to the Mayo Clinic.
+Taking breaks from typing or other activities that make your hands or wrists uncomfortable and applying ice packs can be helpful for early carpal tunnel syndrome and even make the problem go away, according to the Mayo Clinic.